chainwayxyz/citrea-docs/future-research/multi-vm-approach.md

 -----

-The idea is quite experimental and it will be further researched after the mainnet launch.
+The concept is quite experimental and it will be further researched after the mainnet launch.

 * Arbitrum Stylus is under the BUSL License, and it is currently allowed for specific use cases in the Arbitrum Ecosystem.
 The term is used here to describe a similar approach, not the exact implementation.